SzymonGos/SzymonGos/README.md

 </h1>

 <p align="center">
-I am a frontend developer solving problems using a technology stack like React, Next.js and more.
+I am a fullstack developer solving problems using a technology stack like React, Next.js and more.
 </p>

 <p align="center">